16 Books About Cannes Film Festival you Have to Read

 5.Cannes Confidential: A Gatecrasher’s Guide to the World’s Most Famous Film festival by John B. McGrath

-This interesting book about the Cannes Film Festival is written by John McGrath who is a restaurateur turned executive chef, author and an active film critic who has reported for radio, television, and more.
+This interesting book about the Cannes Film Festival is written by John McGrath who is a restaurateur turned executive chef, author, and active film critic who has reported for radio, television, and more.

 This is one of the books about the Cannes Film Festival that is especially interesting since it is written by a man with great insight into the festival.

 John has attended seven Cannes Film Festivals, and this book is all about it.
 In the book, you get to read and learn everything about this festival, making this book the ultimate book about Cannes Film Festival if you want to educate yourself about the legendary festival.

 The is no other book available that provides such a detailed and insightful look into what goes on behind the curtains and facade of the Film Festival, and this makes this book a must-read for everyone.